Wherein lies the difference?

 Woods does admit that cat hulls go fast with little horsepower whereas it takes more horsepower to get a Vee-bottom going.
 Another cat positive?
 “There is no drag in flat water where the Vee has more boat in the water.
 But lets face it, cats have training wheels,” he jokes with Lilly.
 “Art’s raced both.”

 Woods does concede that Vees are more difficult to race at higher speeds.
 “It’s basically a balancing act,” he says, compared to running a cat hull.
-“You don’t run a cat like a boat, you fly it like an airplane.”boat, Boat Races, Boat Racing, boater, Boating, Boats, bow, Cat, Catamaran, characteristics, difference, differences, different, fast, hull, hydrodynamic, mono-hull, powerboating, race, racer, races, Racing, speed, Speed Racer, sponson, stern, structure, throttle, throttleman, throwback, throwback thursday, throwbacl, tunnel, V-Hull, vault, Vaults, vee-hull, vees, water, wind, wing
+“You don’t run a cat like a boat, you fly it like an airplane.”boat, Boat Races, Boat Racing, boater, Boating, Boats, bow, Carbon monoxide, Cat, Catamaran, characteristics, difference, differences, different, fast, hull, hydrodynamic, mono-hull, powerboating, race, racer, races, Racing, speed, Speed Racer, sponson, stern, structure, throttle, throttleman, throwback, throwback thursday, throwbacl, tunnel, V-Hull, vault, Vaults, vee-hull, vees, water, wind, wing